libgd/libgd/src/readme.txt

 COPYRIGHT STATEMENT FOLLOWS THIS LINE

-     Portions copyright 1994, 1995, 1996, 1997, 1998, 1999, by Cold
+     Portions copyright 1994, 1995, 1996, 1997, 1998, 1999, 2000 by Cold
      Spring Harbor Laboratory.
 Funded under Grant P41-RR02188 by the National Institutes of Health.

-     Portions copyright 1996, 1997, 1998, 1999, by Boutell.Com, Inc.
+     Portions copyright 1996, 1997, 1998, 1999, 2000 by Boutell.Com,
+     Inc.

-     Portions relating to GD2 format copyright 1999 Philip Warner.
+     Portions relating to GD2 format copyright 1999, 2000 Philip Warner.

-     Portions relating to PNG copyright 1999, Greg Roelofs.
+     Portions relating to PNG copyright 1999, 2000 Greg Roelofs.

-     Portions relating to libttf copyright 1999, John Ellson (ellson@lucent.com).
+     Portions relating to libttf copyright 1999, 2000 John Ellson (ellson@lucent.com).

+     Portions relating to JPEG copyright 2000, Doug Becker and copyright (C) 1994-1998, Thomas G. Lane.
+This software is based in part on the work of the Independent JPEG Group.

+     Portions relating to WBMP copyright 2000 Maurice Szmurlo.

-     _Permission has been granted to copy and distribute gd in any context without fee, including a commercial application, provided that this notice is present in user-accessible supporting documentation._
+     _Permission has been granted to copy, distribute and modify gd in any context without fee, including a commercial application, provided that this notice is present in user-accessible supporting documentation._

      This does not affect your ownership of the derived work itself, and